Updated: Aug 23, 2021

 Seeing how that reading follows the confrontation with the Temple leaders and the explanation given to the disciples (and the primary focus now), means the two are read together on one Sunday during the Pentecost season because the Master is the Father … not some church leader.
 It is from God’s table that all Christians feed from, with Christians recognized as those of faith as great as the Canaanite woman.
 The disciples of Jesus were the “dogs” of the Son of God, who tended to the crowds that followed him, patiently waiting for a loaf of bread to fall into their dirty hands.
 Famished from their devoted service, they ate like dogs, without washing their hands first.
 The followers of Christ are the dogs that work diligently and wait obediently until they are fed a crumb.
 The dogs of God are never the ones who tell others how wrong and sinful they are, like the Pharisees and teachers of new traditions.
 The dogs – man’s best friends – speak upon command, when God leads them to speak from the Mind of Christ, through lips that are made righteous by a pure heart.

 The hypocrisy of the Pharisees and Temple rabbis was in thinking that a human being can have the brain of a god and have God approve personal opinions.
-It is a repeating theme in the parables and stories of Jesus; and it is repeated today in all holy leaders today, those who never see themselves as dogs waiting for holy crumbs.
+It is a repeating theme in the parables and stories of Jesus; and, it is repeated today in all holy leaders today, those who never see themselves as dogs waiting for holy crumbs.
 Jesus said, “For out of the heart come evil intentions, murder, adultery, fornication, theft, false witness, slander,” which seems strange to hear.

-We so often hear of Jesus loved this and Jesus loved that, while associating love with the heart.
+We so often hear how Jesus loved this and Jesus loved that, while associating love with the heart.
 We are told to forgive the sins of those who eat without washing first, as if we have any power of forgiveness – we do not.
 A human heart that is filled with evil intent is flesh, pumping red blood.
 It pumps out physical senses, such that we clutch our chests with love, hate, anger, and sadness.
 The emotions of a human heart change like the wind.
 It is an organ of the physical body and not the soul that longs to be reunited with the Master.
 A human heart is why Christians kneel at their pews and confess all the evils in their hearts that have led them to sin … once again.
 A human heart is why a priest will abuse that position of trust, in more ways than one.

 The noises of the physical world affect that heart, just as my U.P.S. truck engine caused a sweet Doberman Pincer to bark and chase wildly.
 Television and social media are the high-pitched shrills that fill hearts with evil intentions.
 It is not about helping others, as the rush of emotion is all about self-worth and personal opinion known by others.
 A heart pumping out evil intent makes the brain think self is high and mighty, when the reality is the spirit is most poor – low and defiled.